-For clarification, note that in the early centuries AD, the Scottish were also sometimes known as Irish.
+For clarification, note that the Scottish were also sometimes known as Irish in the early centuries AD.
 This is a detail that can become confusing from time to time.
 Nobody cared enough about the Celts to differentiate them.
 This practice continued for some time, even in America.
 According to James Leyburn’s The Scotch Irish: A Social History (1962), the Scots-Irish at first usually referred to themselves only as Irish, without the qualifier “Scotch” or “Scots,” and this continued up until the Great Migration (Leyburn, 1997).
 So I will try to write the rest of this in a way that navigates this point.

 Much of what follows comes from different sources.
-Several of these listings can be found as sources in several different books.
-The thing to remember is that much of what is known about this time is based on scattered sources, including legislative notes, trade transactions, journals of slavers, and semi-documented conversations, which makes it difficult to account for the entire history.
-In truth, most did not care enough to keep great records.
+Several of these listings can be found as sources in many other books.
+Remember that much of what is known about this time is based on scattered sources, including legislative notes, trade transactions, journals of slavers, and semi-documented conversations, making it difficult to account for the entire history.
+In truth, most did not care enough to keep excellent records.
 In other words, this may only scratch the surface as much of this history seems to have been systematically wiped from the record.
 This can be hard for some people to grasp, considering we live in a society where everything is documented and on record.
 Either way, I will share what I have found.

 The Slavery of “Whites” actually goes back some time.
 It has been said, for instance, that the Scotch-Irish have been slaves longer than any other race in the history of the world.
 We are not going to cover all of that here.
-Instead, we are going to shed some light on a few things that most people have never taught in school with regard to white slaves in the Americas.
+Instead, we will shed some light on a few things that most people were never taught in school regarding white slaves in the Americas.

 The Proclamation of 1625 by James II made it an official policy that all Irish political prisoners be transported to the West Indies and sold to English planters (D’Costa, 2011).
-Now, you can call them whatever you want, but the truth of the matter is that in just a short period of time, Irish slaves were the majority of slaves in the English colonies.
-This was because the Crown of the time hated Celts and because the smallest infraction of the Crown’s law would land a Celt in chains.
+Now, you can call them whatever you want, but the truth is that in just a short period, Irish slaves were the majority of slaves in the English colonies.
+This was because the Crown of the time hated Celts, and the slightest infraction of the Crown’s law would land a Celt in chains.

 By the 1630s, Ireland was the primary source of slaves in the English slave trade.
 By 1637 a census showed that 69% of the total population of Montserrat were Irish slaves (Staff, 2017).
-Even Scientific American has written about the Irish having such a strong presence in places such as Montserrat, Jamaica, St. Kitts, etc. They mention how “in Jamaica alone one will find Irish Town and Dublin Castle in St. Andrew, Clonmel, and Kildare in St. Mary, and Belfast and Middleton in St. Thomas.
+Even Scientific American has written about the Irish having a strong presence in places such as Montserrat, Jamaica, St. Kitts, etc. They mention how “in Jamaica alone one will find Irish Town and Dublin Castle in St. Andrew, Clonmel, and Kildare in St. Mary, and Belfast and Middleton in St. Thomas.
 Not to mention the surplus of Irish last names including Collins, Murphy, Madden, Mulling, McCarthy, and McDonnough (D’Costa, 2015).”
-Of course, this is simply because of the multiple thousands of Celts that were shipped off and sold as laborers to the colonies of the Caribbean and the United States.
+Of course, this is simply because of the thousands of Celts shipped off and sold as laborers to the Caribbean and the United States colonies.

-Things ended up pretty rough for some Celts because there were not enough slaves to supply the demand.
+Things ended rough for some Celts because there were not enough slaves to supply the demand.
 Soon, when petty infractions were not enough, slaver gangs were reported to have sought out undesirables to kidnap to fill their quotas.
 Between 1641 and 1652 alone, the population of the Irish on the island fell from 1,466,000 to 616,000 (Irish diaspora, 2017).
-That is because roughly 500,000 Irish were killed by the English, and another 300,000 were sold as slaves.
+That is because the English killed roughly 500,000 Irish, and another 300,000 were sold as slaves.
 That is over 50% of their entire people.
-And considering that many Irish were simply worked to death, this should probably be considered attempted genocide.
+And considering that many Irish were worked to death, this should probably be deemed attempted genocide.

 It was not just in Ireland.
 The Crown hated Scots too.
-For example, the judges of Edinburgh, Scotland, during the years 1662-1665, ordered the enslavement and shipment of Celts to the colonies as well.
-These were basically anyone left that the British upper class did not like (Jaide, 2009).
+For example, the judges of Edinburgh, Scotland, during 1662-1665, ordered the enslavement and shipment of Celts to the colonies.
+These were mostly anyone left that the British upper class did not like (Jaide, 2009).

 In the Calendar of State Papers, Colonial Series; America and West Indies of 1701, we read of a protest over the “encouragement to the spiriting away of Englishmen without their consent and selling them for slaves, which hath been a practice very frequent and known by the name of kidnapping.”
 (Emphasis added).
 In the British West Indies, plantation slavery was instituted as early as 1627.
 In Barbados by the 1640s, there were an estimated 25,000 slaves, of whom 21,700 were White. (“Some Observations on the Island of Barbados,” Calendar of State Papers, Colonial Series).
 It is worth noting that while White slaves were worked to death in Barbados, there were Caribbean Indians brought from Guiana to help propagate native foodstuffs who were well-treated and received as free persons by the wealthy planters.